yasirbhutta/yasirbhutta.github.io/tools/docs/cisco-packet-tracer.md

 ### Conclusion
 By following these steps, you can successfully connect two LANs using a router in Cisco Packet Tracer.
 This setup allows devices from one LAN to communicate with devices on another LAN, demonstrating the fundamental concept of routing in computer networks.
 If you have any further questions or need additional details, feel free to ask!

+## Lab Task 3: Router Configuration with Two Subnets

+Objective: Create two networks with different subnets and connect them using a router.

+Steps:

+1. Drag two Switches and a Router onto the workspace.
+2. Connect two PCs to Switch 1 and two PCs to Switch 2 using Copper Straight-Through cables.
+3. Connect Switch 1 to the Router’s GigabitEthernet 0/0 interface and Switch 2 to the Router’s GigabitEthernet 0/1 interface.
+4. Assign the following IP addresses and subnet masks:

+PCs connected to Switch 1:

+PC1: 192.168.1.2 / 255.255.255.0
+PC2: 192.168.1.3 / 255.255.255.0

+PCs connected to Switch 2:

+PC3: 192.168.2.2 / 255.255.255.0
+PC4: 192.168.2.3 / 255.255.255.0

+5. Configure the router’s interfaces:

+Interface Gig0/0: 192.168.1.1 / 255.255.255.0
+Interface Gig0/1: 192.168.2.1 / 255.255.255.0

+6. Test connectivity by pinging across subnets (e.g., PC1 to PC3).

+Learning Outcome: Learn basic router configuration to enable communication between different subnets.

 ## How to Configure VLANS